Tobylau0525/CYOA/README.md

 ## This project was made by <u>Toby</u> and Hector.
 ---
-### The purpose of this project is to practice the new stuff we had laern,working together on a big project and without having merge conflict/if merge conflict hapeen how are we gonna resolve the issue.
+### The purpose of this project is to practice the new stuff we had learn,working together on a big project and without having merge conflict/if merge conflict hapeen how are we gonna resolve the issue.